 It’s important to chop up/pulse the shredded coconut before using it as a coating.
 Smaller pieces of coconut adhere to the chicken much easier.

 About that “flash fry” step.
-It’s not crucial, but both Kevin and I liked the pieces of chicken that were briefly pan fried in coconut oil before being baked through.
+It’s not crucial, but taste testers liked the pieces of chicken that were briefly pan-fried in coconut oil before the baking step.
 As an alternative, you can simply bake the chicken instead of adding the pan frying step.
 But that little pan fry in coconut oil adds another wonderful layer of flavor and gives the chicken the golden brown crispy crust we all love.

 For the best taste and texture, I don’t recommend skipping this step.

 Now, about that sauce.
-Talk about F-L-A-V-O-R!
-I remember having a spicy orange sauce with coconut shrimp at a restaurant before and I knew it would be equally as tasty on crispy coconut chicken.
 All you need is honey, orange marmalade/jam/preserves, dijon mustard, and red pepper flakes.
 If spicy isn’t your style, leave out the red pepper flakes.
 There is still so much lovely flavor in this sauce!

 Crispy, flavorful, and simple coconut chicken using convenient pantry ingredients to make one memorable meal everyone will love.

 - 1 and 1/2 pounds skinless, boneless chicken breasts or tenders

 - 1/2 cup whole wheat flour (or all-purpose)

 - 1 teaspoon salt